RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #215, #216, #217, #218, #219, #220, #221, #222

+I drained myself on getting these last details together for 8 straight sessions.
+I need more breaks in between.
+I spent the time getting the teleporters working, the blockers for the minimap, the classes, the new actual income, etc. Sooo much was done, yet I still have so much to do.

 ## #211, #212, #213, #214

 Spent 4 sessions just screwing around with the look of the plots of land for